-Sariva is an amazing Kapha Dosha pacifying herb.
-Useful against oily skin acne and blemishes.
-Japa or hibiscus’s astringent nature keeps your skin oil free and boosts its collagen production.
+Sariva is an amazing Kapha dosha pacifying herb and is useful against oily skin acne and blemishes.
+Japa or hibiscus’s astringent nature keeps your skin oil-free and boosts its collagen production.
 Neem hydrates and prevents microbial growth common in oily skin.

 How To Use

-- Blend 5 to 6 japa flowers (only petals), add sariva and neem powder to it.
+- Blend 5 to 6 japa flowers (only petals), and add sariva and neem powder to it.